MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/builders.md

 ## Performance considerations

-In order to improve performance, Scripts processes build requests in batches.
+In order to improve performance, Bing processes build requests in batches.
 If you call a build request's operation method, it forces Bing to process the build request immediately, negating any performance gains.
 If you're creating more than one entity, you should not execute the operation methods in the same loop that you use to build the entity.
 Instead, create an array to hold the operations and then iterate through that array to retrieve the results.

-### Poor Performance
+### Poor performance

 ``` javascript
     for (var i = 0; i < keywords.length; i++)
         var keywordOperation = BingAdsApp.adGroups().get().next()